liupei404/K3NG/Feature:-Speed-Control.md

 Only enable this functionality if you have a potentiometer connnected, otherwise stray voltage on the Arduino pin will cause erratic and unexpected speed changes.

+You can enable and disable this feature in the command line using the \v command.

 ## Rotary Encoder Speed Control

 Speed can also be controlled using an inexpensive rotary encoder.
 The functionality is enabled by uncommenting this line in keyer_features_and_options.h: